clairesunstudio/slidev-dataviz/week2-dataviz-qual.md

 - Related Dataviz:

 <!--
- Also known as a Set Diagram.A Venn Diagram is a diagram that visually displays all the possible logical relationships between a collection of sets.
-Each set is typically represented with a circle.Contained within each set is a collection of objects or entities that all have something in common.
-When sets overlap, it’s known as the intersection area.
-This is where entities that have all the qualities of the overlapping sets.The example on this page is of a 2-set Venn Diagram.
-However, there are also 3, 4, 5, 6 and even 7-set Venn Diagrams that exist, which display a more complex geometry between sets.
+ A Venn Diagram is a diagram that visually displays all the possible logical relationships between a collection of sets.
+Each set is typically represented with a circle.
+Contained within each set is a collection of objects or charateristics.

 -->